PaulEekhof/Portfolio/Flutter/CRUD/crud/README.md

 - **Update Screen**: A form to update existing entries.
 - **Delete Screen**: A screen to delete entries.
 - **Detail Screen**: A screen to view detailed information.

-## Navigation

-The application uses a custom drawer for navigation.
-The drawer includes links to all the screens mentioned above.

 ## Running the Application